Palando/AnsibleProxmox/README.md

 # Ansible Proxmox

-Ansible Playbook to install Proxmox
+Try to install Proxmox with Ansible.
+Only started yet.